 Students in Edison are zoned to a school district in the heart of town.
 The Edison Township School District is a popular district in Middlesex County.
 With less than 17,000 students and a student-teacher ratio of 14 to 1, the schools continue to earn accolades every year.
 Many Edison schools offer Gifted and or A.P. programs.

 Parents and guardians also have the opportunity to zone their children to the New Brunswick School District, a nearby school district just 8 miles away.

 Residents in Edison love the area they live in.
-The diverse cuisine offerings and daily specials allow residents to find new dishes they have never tried and take family out to enjoy true favorites.
+The diverse cuisine offerings and daily specials allow residents to find new dishes they have never tried and take others out to enjoy true favorites.
 While snowfall is expected during the winter, the summers allow people of all ages to enjoy nature trails and fun outdoors.
 With a short commute to New York City, residents have opportunities for wonderful careers and fun in the Big Apple.